Web Key IT’s 16 Steps

 What is it?

-Images for those who use assistive technology need to descriptive meaningful “alt text” applied to it.
-The alt text can then be read aloud, or convert it to braille.
+Images for those who use assistive technology need descriptive meaningful “alt text” applied to it.
+The alt text can then be read aloud converted to braille.

 Who does it effect?